greg-raven/Department-21/_posts/2009-07-04-guys-rules.md

 1\.
 Yes and No are perfectly acceptable answers to almost every question.

 1\.
 Come to us with a problem only if you want help solving it.
-That’s what we do.
+That's what we do.
 Sympathy is what your girlfriends are for.

 1\.
 A headache that lasts for 17 months is a problem … See a doctor.

 1\.
 Anything we said 6 months ago is inadmissible in an argument.
 In fact, all comments become null and void after 7 days.

 1\.
-If you won’t dress like the Victoria’s Secret girls, don’t expect us to act like soap opera guys.
+If you won't dress like the Victoria's Secret girls, don't expect us to act like soap opera guys.

 1\.
-If you think you’re fat, you probably are.
-Don’t ask us.
+If you think you're fat, you probably are.
+Don't ask us.

 1\.
 If something we said can be interpreted two ways and one of them makes you sad or angry, then we meant the other one.